Racia22/wed_26628_racia_akaliza/README.md

 ## 🔁 Ensure a Logical Flow

-## The modeled process should flow from:
+## The modeled process flows from:

 ⚪ Start →